Superquinn: Receivership and sale

 The Irish Times reported on 23 July 2011 that two high court actions had been initiated to challenge the receivership and instead place the business in examinership.
 Lithuanian VP Group was named as a possible bidder for the company.

 On 27 July 2011, RTÉ reported that the petition for examinership had been withdrawn, allowing the proposed buyout to proceed.
 Musgrave provided a €10 million fund to benefit suppliers owed money by Superquinn.
-The Superquinn name disappeared from Ireland's main streets on 13 February 2014 after owner, the Musgrave Group, announced its decision to rebrand all stores as SuperValu.
+The Superquinn name disappeared from Ireland's main streets on 13 February 2014 after owner, the Musgrave Group, announced its decision to rebrand all 24 Superquinn units as SuperValu.

-The SuperQuinn brand has been retained for a range of products, including sausages.
+The SuperQuinn brand has been retained for a limited range of products, including sausages.